 In Message Analyzer, there are typically three sources from which MOF events can derive, including live traces, saved trace files such as the native Message Analyzer parsed format (.matp), and saved trace files in other supported formats such as .matu, etl, and .cap.
 As previously indicated, if there is an existing OPN module (see Protocol Modules) that can consume the events, then the events are parsed according to the OPN description and background generation of OPN is not required.
 However, if there is no existing OPN module to parse the events, Message Analyzer then attempts to locate the MOF schema as follows:

-Live trace — when you perform a Live Trace that utilizes MOF-based event providers, the locally installed MOF schemas are retrieved from the appropriate event provider/s that are installed on the local machine, and OPN descriptions for the provider events are automatically generated for parsing the event fields.
+Live trace — when you run a Live Trace Session that utilizes MOF-based event providers, the locally installed MOF schemas are retrieved from the appropriate event provider/s that are installed on the local machine, and OPN descriptions for the provider events are automatically generated for parsing the event fields.

-Saved .matp files — if one or more MOF schemas were used to parse messages from an MOF provider when a trace is taken with Message Analyzer, the schemas become part of the .matp trace file when it is saved.
+Saved .matp files — if one or more MOF schemas were used to parse messages from an MOF provider when a trace is taken with Message Analyzer, the schemas become part of the .matp trace file when it is saved in the same format.
 The schema is thereafter provided to Message Analyzer at the time the .matp trace file is loaded, making it independently available to facilitate event parsing whether or not MOF schemas exist on the local system or were deployed during Message Analyzer installation.

 Saved non-.matp files — these files will not contain the embedded schema information, therefore Message Analyzer looks up local files deployed during installation.
 If a local .mof file is discovered, it is used as the MOF schema from which an OPN description is generated for parsing events.
 Otherwise, the system MOF schema is retrieved and used in a similar manner.